DanielKrawisz/Entropy/Physics.md

 To put it vaguely, when the geometry of a theory works out just right, there can be integral quantities that can be changed not just by a total constant but by an abstract rotation function defined over all of space.
 This is called a gauge transformation.
 Gauge invariant quantities obey partial differential equations that are elliptic and hyperbolic in different derivatives, which means that they describe an evolution of oscillation in time while at the same time obeying constraints ensuring that distant objects always remain connected by a long-range force.

 An implication of gauge theories is that all long-range forces in three special dimensions are inverse square with the distance, as we have observed.
 Although Newton studied other kinds of forces that he could imagine, such as an inverse cube force, these kinds of forces cannot be reconciled with localism.
+Quantum mechanical gauge theories can lead to confinement, which means that the force is inverse square for short distances but eventually becomes stronger with distance.
+This is why quarks are confined to hadrons.
 Gauge theories also predict a conservation of charge.
 In the case of gravity, the charges are energy and momentum, so general relativity predicts that these are both conserved, something that had been observed long before Einstein explained it.

-## Galilean Physics
+## Inertial Motion

-### Differential Equations in Terms of Time
+### Galilean Physics

 The breakthroughs that made Galileo the father of modern mechanics had to do with the way he approached time.
 Previously, physicists had generally attempted to describe the motion of bodies in terms of geometric curves, which would tend to abstract away a notion of where the body was at a given time.
 The biggest successes in physics prior to Galileo had to do with motion that was so fast that it could be taken to be instantaneous, as in optics, or motion that could be measured in terms of natural cycles, as in astronomy.
 Galileo developed new experimental methods to measure small amounts of time and a theoretical approach to motion that treated time as the independent variable.